svx/astro-demo/README.md

 If created/copied local the *flake.nix* file to/as a new project, first thing to do is `git add flake.nix*`.

+> Before updating pre-commit with `pre-commit autoupdate`, make sure to run `nix-flake-update` and commit all files to git first!

 ### Installation

 > This is using `pnpm`!